Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Gambel's Quail

 Gambel's Quail Arizona WildlifeFor many, the Gambel’s quail and their familiar calls signify the American west.
-Arizona in particular is home to several quail species, but the Gambel’s far and away is the most prevalent statewide, and the only specie found at Dead Horse Ranch State Park.
+Arizona in particular is home to several quail species, but the Gambel’s far and away is the most prevalent statewide, and the only species of quail found at Dead Horse Ranch State Park.

 Red-Spotted Toad